ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 There has been a small bug that has been fixed with overlaying armor issues in the **v32.0.61** [port](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.61-web) of the code under **Port to 32.0.61 And Armor Fix** in `RubyArmorModel` and `ruby_layer_2.png`.

 Blockbench has their own custom model template that might be easier to use.
 I have made it locatable [here](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.70-web) under **Armor** if you cannot find it or get access to it.

+There has been a small bug that has been fixed with reaching across logical sides in the **v32.0.70** [port](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.70-web) of the code under **Armor Sides Fix**.

 Review [Items](../basic/items)
 Back to [Item Extensions](../../index#item-extensions)